MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

    // Iterate through the remaining elements of the array (exclude the first element) for (let i = 1; i < a.length; i++) {
-      // If the current element's (a[i]) brightness (br)  is less than the pivot's,
+      // If the current element's brightness (a[i].br) is less than the pivot's,
       // push the element to the left array if (a[i].br < pivot.br) left.push (a[i])
       // Otherwise, push the element to the right array else right.push (a[i])
    }

-   // ... means Spread Operators to to spread array values or iterables into an array
+   // ()... means Spread Operators to to spread array values or iterables into an array)
    // Create a sorted array
    // with result of recursively sorting the left array,
    // the original pivot element (a[0]),